Dominos is a fun and entertaining game of matching pictures, letters, numbers, or sets.

 - Social skills development: classroom rules, feelings, etc.

-- Photos: classmates, people from around a school, familar people, historical figures for Black History Month, etc.
+- Photos: classmates, people from around a school, familar people, historical figures, etc.

 - Vowel letters